tasmon/OpenPOS/README.md

 # OpenPOS 🩵

-OpenPOS is a free, open source Point-of-Sale (POS) web application you can run from a folder or host on GitHub Pages/Web server.
+OpenPOS is a free, open source Point-of-Sale (POS) web application you can run from a folder or host on Web server.
 It works offline, supports multiple users and roles, receipts and reports, barcode scanning, and persistent disk backups so your data survives clearing browser storage.

 >
 <img width="1919" height="1004" alt="image" src="https://github.com/user-attachments/assets/f2fa62c2-616d-4196-a21a-ad5f9ae65b5c" />